2022/23 primary assessment dates

 - Key stage 2 tests: special consideration guidance.

 External moderation is statutory.
-It gives confidence that schools’ teacher assessment judgements for KS1 and KS2 are accurate and consistent with national standards, as specified in the TA frameworks and the exemplification material.
+It gives confidence that schools’ teacher assessment judgements for KS2 are accurate and consistent with national standards, as specified in the TA frameworks and the exemplification material.

-Details for summer 2022 are included in the assessment and reporting arrangements (ARA).
+Details for summer 2024 will be included in the assessment and reporting arrangements (ARA) once they are published for the 2023 – 2024 academic year.